StormyDeveloper/Stats/README.md

 # PlayerStats
 This is a Plugin for Spigot.
-Ist will be storage Kills,Deaths,FirstLogin,LastOnline and OnlineTime. <br>
+It will be storage Kills,Deaths,FirstLogin,LastOnline and OnlineTime. <br>
 Sigotpage ->   <br>

 <h2>Are you a developer?</h2>